yoehanee/FitBit.py/README.md

 # A python library for the FitBit API

+Forked from mrwz/FitBit.py and jplattel/FitBit.py .
+No need to store id and password in code.
+Type id and passworld of fitbit account is all you need to get the PIN.
-Forked from jplattel/FitBit.py in order to automate getting the PIN, for personal use.
-This will break if FitBit's HTML changes.
+This will break if FitBit's HTML changes as follows mrwz's.

 ## Usage